How scientists decode Argo floats secret information?

-Once received, the satellites send the precious Argo data to data centres on earth.
+Once received, the satellites send the precious Argo data to a receiving station and then to laboratories.

-A first data center decodes this raw data – Argo floats send data in a special shortened language that must first be translated – and then sends it to another general data center which takes over.
+A first data centre decodes this raw data – Argo floats send data in a special shortened language that must first be translated into understandable numbers – and then sends it to another general data centre which takes over.

-This large data center is like a huge filing cabinet that allows all the information gathered by the floats to be sorted, checked, ordered and stored.
+This large data centre is like a huge filing cabinet that allows all the information gathered by the floats to be sorted, checked, ordered and stored.

 The data is first automatically compared by computers with other data previously measured in the same observation area.
 If any of the data measured by the floats is too far away from the measurements already known there, the computer immediately puts a little red flag to indicate that this data is doubtful.

 Finally, scientists are stepping in and examining in detail the data processed by the computers with all the tools at their disposal.
-They check that the data is consistent with other data measured by other tools in the same place, with mathematical models – thanks to Argo floats near the observation point, we can have an idea of what should be expected as a measurement at this point – obtained in the region and of course relying on their own experience etc.
+They make sure the quality of the data is good enough to measure the very small but important changes in temperature and salinity that might be due to climate change.
+They check that the data is consistent with other data measured by other instruments in the same place, with mathematical models – thanks to Argo floats near the observation point, we can have an idea of what should be expected as a measurement at this point – obtained in the region and of course relying on their own experience etc.